dsobral/ADER17S/material/ADER17_practical.md

 **Question**: What is the main difference between R1 and R2 of the paired 20150821.A-2_BGVR_P218 sample?

-**Task**: Open a command line terminal.
+**TASK**: Open a command line terminal.
 Type 'fastqc' to obtain the FastQC visual interface.
-Run FastQC in the example files.
+Run FastQC in the example files using the visual interface.

-**Task**: Open a command line terminal.
+**TASK**: Open a command line terminal.
 Using the 'cd' command, go to the 'fastq_examples' folder.
 Type 'fastqc *.fastq.gz'.
+Look inside the folder.
 What results did you get?

 # <a id="LO4">Learning Outcome 4: Do simple processing operations in the raw data to improve its quality</a>